surf-guy/yelp_analysis/README.md

 In the same section, we will implement model evaluation using accuracy, precision, and recall metrics and also confusion matrix with heatmap.

-Lastly, we will implement feedforward deep learning model to observe if it improves overall accuracy of the model.
+Lastly, we will implement feedforward deep learning model to test and see if it improves overall accuracy of the model.

 ## Getting Started